 In addition to the land devoted to growing Christmas trees, we have about 40 acres of planted White and Red Pine plantations, some more than fifty years old.
 These trees are being managed for pulpwood, lumber products, and utility poles.
 Our farm also has over 180 acres of natural forests, a mix of both hardwoods (oak and hickory) and softwoods (Red and White Pine).
-We have had several timber harvests during our ownership of this property.
+We have had several timber harvests during our ownership of this property, recently harvesting a mature red pine plantation and a hardwood block, which encourages the regeneration of oak trees.
 We have always sought the advice of professional foresters in these sales in order to ensure our goals of sustainable forestry and enhanced wildlife habitat.

 The Christmas Farm has been in the Miller family for close to 60 years.
 Four generations of our family have been involved with growing trees.
 The Christmas Farm covers 310 acres in the beautiful Coulee region of western Wisconsin.